Jack Nimitz

-Jack Nimitz (January 11, 1930 – June 10, 2009) was an American jazz baritone saxophonist.
-He was nicknamed "The Admiral".
+Jack Nimitz (January 11, 1930 – June 10, 2009) was an American jazz baritone saxophonist, nicknamed "The Admiral" - a reference to Chester Nimitz.

 Career

 A native of Washington, D.C., Nimitz started on clarinet in his early teens before playing alto saxophone.
 During the 1950s he played baritone saxophone with Woody Herman, Stan Kenton, and Herbie Mann.
 He continued to play in big bands in the 1960s with Terry Gibbs and Gerald Wilson in addition to working in film and leading a quintet.

-He was a founding member of Supersax in the early 1970s and remained with the band into the 1990s.
+Nimitz was a founding member of Supersax in the early 1970s and remained with the band into the 1990s.
 During the 1980s and 1990s he was a member of big bands led by Oliver Nelson and Bill Berry.
 He performed in the sextet of Frank Strazzeri and the sextet of Bud Shank in the 1990s.
 In 1997 he worked with Buddy Childers at the PizzaExpress Jazz Club in London.

 A studio musician for much of his life, Nimitz recorded his first album as leader in the 1990s.

+Death

 The Jack Nimitz Quintet played its final performance on May 10, 2009, in Northridge, California.
 Nimitz died in Los Angeles at the age of 79 from complications due to emphysema.